MaxGyver83/koy/README.md

  * create binary with ```make```
  * install it with ```sudo make install```

-This will copy 3 files: dvorak, 80-dvorak.rules, and dvorak@.service
+This will copy 3 files: koy, 80-koy.rules, and koy@.service

-The file is triggered on the udev rule and call dvorak systemd service with the device that was attached.
+The file is triggered on the udev rule and call koy systemd service with the device that was attached.
 The rule contains the search term "keyb", that will match case insensitive the device name.
 Only a device with name that contains the substring "keyb" will be considered.
 To prevent an endless loop, the newly created virtual device is excluded from mapping itself.

-That way, dvorak will be called whenever an input device is attached.
+That way, koy will be called whenever an input device is attached.

 ## Related Links
 I used the following sites for inspiration: